• Skip to primary navigation

 Summary

 There you have it.
-Eleven ‘Q’ foods, and by default, eleven ‘Qu’ foods.
+Eighteen ‘Q’ foods, and by default, eighteen ‘Qu’ foods.
 For a real challenge, can you think of any that don’t contain a ‘u’?
 Let me know in the comments, I’m still trying to think of one myself.

 Foods that start with AFoods that start with B